-Sophisticated robot perception is essential for robotic navigation in indoor settings, as navigation is nuanced in terms of the task at hand and the environment.
+Sophisticated robot perception is essential for robotic navigation in indoor settings (shipping container facilities at ports, office buildings, etc.) as navigation is nuanced in terms of the task at hand and the environment.
 In many cases, it requires customized machine learning algorithms, such as deep neural networks for perception and SLAM for localization and mapping, to address the challenges.

-Robotic navigation can easily get even more challenging when dealing with an uncontrolled indoor environment that has moving obstacles, if new objects are introduced into the environment, and if the robots have to be operated autonomously alongside humans.
+Robotic navigation goes beyond steering mechanisms like swerve drives, and it can easily get even more challenging when dealing with an uncontrolled indoor environment that has moving obstacles, if new objects are introduced into the environment, and if the robots have to be operated autonomously alongside humans.

 In a controlled environment setting such as a factory or a warehouse, an AMR (Autonomous Mobile Robot) can navigate along specific planned routes with a minimal sensor stack.
-But in an office space, the configurations change, and there are no dedicated lanes that are specifically laid out for robot navigation.
+But in an office space or a busy site such as a maritime port, the configurations change, and there are no dedicated lanes that are specifically laid out for robot navigation.
 Therefore, an AMR has to rely on a broad array of sensors and the underlying perception algorithms (like object detection and scene segmentation) to process its surroundings, then use these results to guide its path planning and navigation.

 Additionally, for the robot to collaborate with a human both in controlled and uncontrolled environments, the robot needs to be able to perceive a human and their relation to itself, such as its ability to differentiate between a human colleague and a guest or its distance to the nearest colleague who is required to help the robot complete a task.

 So, perception is a critical prerequisite link in a robot’s perception-action loop for providing scene information to robotic navigation, especially in non-ideal environments where objects, obstacles, and humans are moving or intervening with the robot.

 DL (Deep Learning)-based perception